Cultural Getaway in Wichita

 Take a mural tour throughout downtown Wichita or explore some of the awesome urban art displays down Wichita's main strip.
 With the "Streetscapes" collection, count the numerous bronze statues created by Washington artist Georgia Gerber, one of which commemorates the 1958 Dockum Drug Store Sit-In.
 Also downtown, you'll find unique pieces made out of old car bumper guards created by artist John Kearney.
-While you're looking, keep and eye out for the unique collection of Keepers on Parade, some of which line the ICT Pop-Up Urban Park.
+While you're looking, keep and eye out for the unique collection of Keepers on Parade.

 Music Theatre Wichita